jakestanley/jacodemon/Readme.md

 ### Scenes and inputs

+*TODO: make this configurable and update*

-The `start.ps1` script is expecting the following scenes and inputs:
+The `start2.py` script is expecting the following scenes and inputs:
 - Input "Text" for the map title, displayed at the top of the screen
 - Scenes "Waiting" and "Playing" for switching between the map selection and game in progress states